Fugitive back in Vermont following Conway arrest

 “We have quite a bit of a timeline here where he is in flagrant violation of his conditions,” she said.

-The Caledonian Record newspaper of St. Johnsbury reported that Butler has violated his bail more thann a dozen times, including multiple times in Coos County.
+The Caledonian Record newspaper of St. Johnsbury reported that Butler has violated his bail more than a dozen times, including multiple times in Coos County.

 Zaleski told the judge that in North Conway, Butler fled and fought with police, leading officers to Tase him.
 She said the North Conway incident was similar to one in Berlin last summer.